 UNC Interventional Neuroradiology is part of an Award-Winning Comprehensive Stroke Center which received the American Heart Association/ American Stroke Association Gold Plus Award.
 Time to treatment is a very important factor for stroke patients.
 We are able to transfer stroke patients from the emergency room to the procedure room and remove clots from blood vessel in the brain within 30 minutes of arrival at UNC.

 The division of Interventional Neuroradiology also works closely with the UNC Hereditary Hemorrhagic Telangiectasia Center of Excellence to study and treat this specific type of vascular malformations.
 In addition, we are part of a UNC multidisciplinary team focusing on education, research and treatment of vascular malformations in children and adults

 At UNC, we are pleased to offer a truly multidisciplinary fellowship opportunity with faculty from Neuroradiology, Neurosurgery, and Neurology.
 On our Neurointerventional Radiology faculty team, Drs.
 Sten Solander and Hortensia Alvarez have over 50 years of combined experience in treatment of neuroendovascular pathology.
-Dr. Ho balances his practice in stroke neurology as with time in the neuroendovascular suite.
+Dr. James Ho balances his practice in stroke neurology as with time in the neuroendovascular suite.
 Drs.
-Sasaki-Adams, and Yap provide an open surgical perspective to the treatment of brain aneurysms, AVMs and other neurovascular disorders as well as Neurointerventional therapeutic options.
+Deanna Sasaki-Adams, and Edward Yap provide an open surgical perspective to the treatment of brain aneurysms, AVMs and other neurovascular disorders as well as Neurointerventional therapeutic options.
 Together we provide different perspectives to result in optimal treatment paradigms for our patients and a well rounded learning environment for our fellows.

 ** For inquiries regarding our Neurointerventional Radiology fellowship program,